-Different from other IM out there, Rocketbots isn’t an Instant Messenger; instead, it is a conversational management tool that utilizes the channels of your users and combines them into one CRM.
-Simply put, with only one platform, they can connect user’s profiles from all different channels, including Wechat, Wechat Work, Facebook Workplace, Facebook Messenger and Slack.
+Different from other IM out there, Rocketbots is instant messaging for business; a conversational messaging tool that utilizes the channels of your users and combines them into one CRM.
+Simply put, with only one platform, they can connect user’s profiles from all different channels, including WeChat, WeChat Work, Facebook Workplace, Facebook Messenger and Slack.

 Say Goodbye To Angry Customers

 You also don’t have to worry about getting angry customers for keeping them for a 10-hour wait of reply, because the bot will be the instant responder to all your clients.
 The human agent will cut in automatically whenever you need, which can save you time and money while keeping up your service quality up to standard.